openmultiplayer/web/docs/scripting/language/Style.md

 ## Terminology

-### Modules

-A **Module** is a single Pawn source file, with an `.inc` extension.

-Modules should avoid exposing global variables.
-Functions must be used instead with, where appropriate, bounds checking and validity checks.

 ### Statement

 A statement is a piece of code that imperatively tells the host program to do something.
 A statement is a valid piece of code that yields some result.